Top Ten Giant Discoveries in North America

 The strange twists, and Smithsonian involvement, and the immense amount of money spent on this makes this worthy of inclusion in this Top Ten.

 A similar mummified giant also turned up at Spiro Mounds, Oklahoma.
-It measured 8ft 5 in and was on display for a few months, where it was seen by several people before it disappeared.
-4
+It measured 8ft 5 inches and was on display for a few months, where it was seen by several people before it disappeared.

 Amateur archaeologist Ralph Glidden unearthed and collected a total of 3,781 skeletons on the Channel Islands between 1919 and 1930.
 Working for the Heye Foundation of New York he unearthed a 9ft 2 in skeleton and several measuring over 7 feet: